Bitcoin Should Be Redistributed or Reset

 Bitcoin proponents argue that the fiat monetary system redistributes wealth continuously, and that it does so without a vote, without disclosure, and without the consent of the people it affects.
 When a central bank expands the money supply, every unit of currency already in existence loses a fraction of its purchasing power.
 The new money flows first to governments, banks, and financial institutions closest to the source.
 By the time it reaches ordinary savers, prices have already adjusted.
 The transfer has already occurred.

 Alex Gladstein, Chief Strategy Officer at the Human Rights Foundation, documents this pattern across the global monetary system in his analysis Bitcoin: Global Utility.
-The existing system operates as a currency caste, where those with access to hard assets and financial instruments can protect themselves from inflation, while those holding cash savings absorb the loss.
+He describes the existing system as a “currency caste,” where those with access to hard assets and financial instruments can protect themselves from inflation, while those holding cash savings absorb the loss.
 The people least equipped to protect themselves bear the most of it.

-In Malawi, the government devalued the national currency by 44% in a single night.
-Savings held in that currency lost nearly half their value before morning.
-No vote.
-No warning.
-No recourse.
+In Malawi, the government devalued the national currency by 44 percent in a single night.
+Savings held in that currency lost nearly half their value before morning, with no vote, no warning, and no recourse.
 That is a forced redistribution, from the population to the state, executed at the press of a button by the people who control the money supply.

-Bitcoin’s proponents describe it as an exit from this arrangement.
-Its fixed supply means no central authority can dilute it.
-Its decentralized ledger means no authority can reassign it.
-The people calling for Bitcoin to be redistributed are, in many cases, already living inside a system that redistributes their wealth without asking.
+Bitcoin was designed as an exit from this arrangement.
+Its fixed supply means no central authority can dilute it, and its decentralized ledger means no authority can reassign it.
+Many people calling for Bitcoin to be redistributed already live inside monetary systems that redistribute purchasing power continuously, often without realizing it.

 In February 2022, Canadian authorities froze the bank accounts of trucker protest donors within days of invoking emergency powers.
 Bitcoin donations to the same cause continued uninterrupted.
 There was no account to freeze, no intermediary to pressure, and no single point of control to compel.